Expedition to Ikonion: Expedition

 In the spring of 1146, Manuel prepared his expedition against the Seljuks; he then forced his way to Philomelion.
 The Seljuks made several ambushes during his journey; however, they were all repulsed with losses on the Seljuk side.
 He then reached Philomelion and successfully defeated the Seljuks there.
-Although Manuel was wounded in the heel, he burned the town and took the remaining Christian population there, Manuel then headed for Iconium, Alarmed by Byzantine victories, Mesud divided his forces into 4 groups, one to protect the capital, the second stationed at Lake Tatta to ambush the Byzantines behind, the third at Outskirts of city and the last to slow down the incoming Byzantines, during their march, the Byzantines were still being ambushed by the Turks which inflicted losses on the Byzantines, they finally arrived at Ikonion and began ravaging the Outskirts of the capital, the Seljuks could only skirmish them from the walls, Manuel then besieged and surrounded the city, but failed to capture it, he prolonged the siege, however, he heard the news of an upcoming Crusade to the east, which prompted him to retreat.
+Although Manuel was wounded in the heel, he burned the town and took the remaining Christian population there, Manuel then headed for Ikonion, Alarmed by Byzantine victories, Mesud divided his forces into 4 groups, one to protect the capital, the second stationed at Lake Tatta to ambush the Byzantines behind, the third at Outskirts of city and the last to slow down the incoming Byzantines, during their march, the Byzantines were still being ambushed by the Turks which inflicted losses on the Byzantines, they finally arrived at Ikonion and began ravaging the Outskirts of the capital, the Seljuks could only skirmish them from the walls, Manuel then besieged and surrounded the city, but failed to capture it, he prolonged the siege, however, he heard the news of an upcoming Crusade to the east, which prompted him to retreat.

 During the retreat, he passed some of the rugged paths that caused the Byzantine march to be slow and unorganized, and for that, it was a chance for the Seljuks; they ambushed the Byzantines and inflicted heavy losses on the center of the army, which killed the commander Kritopolos.
 This attack split the army, which caused panic in the rear while they had no place to hide.
 Manuel attempted to reorganize his forces but failed due to heavy attacks.
 Manuel successfully reached safety after having great difficulty dealing with the Seljuk ambush; according to an anonymous Seljuk-nama, it claims that the Byzantines lost as many as 20,000 men.